 Project management is one of the few add-ons that are required for a smooth flow of design business.
 Although project management is itself a skill (good to learn for both types of designer being discussed in this article), nevertheless, a ‘jack of all trades’ type of designer, mostly due to the pile of tasks in his plate, cuts a sorry figure in this respect.

-Such designers amass design projects (those too with a variance in scope of work), usually end up messing everything up and ultimately eat into their own profit by spending money on outsourcing.
+Such designers amass design projects (those too with a variance in the scope of work), usually end up messing everything up and ultimately eat into their own profit by spending money on outsourcing.

 The Benefits of Being a Specialist

-I. Depth of Experience
+I. The depth of Experience

-In any field of work, experience is the biggest feather in the cap of a professional.
+In any field of work, the experience is the biggest feather in the cap of a professional.
 As a matter of fact, professional life is one of the few places where ‘being old’ is a compliment.
-In the professional life of a specialist designer, working in the same field for years and years, experience becomes his greatest asset.
+In the professional life of a specialist designer, working in the same field for years and years, the experience becomes his greatest asset.
 And so when a client is leafing through profiles and portfolios of designers for some project, the ones with more experience readily catch their eye.